What Is A Consolidated Financial Statement?

 - If the parent company is a fully or partially owned subsidiary, then the presentation of consolidated statements is not required.
 But that is subject to the fact that if the owners don’t question the parent company for not representing the consolidated statements.

-- If the parent company’s stock or debt isn’t traded in any public market, for example, stock exchange, over-the-counter market etc.; then it’s not required for the parent company to present consolidated financial statements.
+- Suppose the parent company’s stock or debt isn’t traded in any public market, for example, stock exchange, over-the-counter market, etc. In that case, it’s not required for the parent company to present consolidated financial statements.

-- If the parent company is on the brink of filing its financial statements with security commission for issuing any type of instruments in public market, then it would not be required for the parent company to present consolidated balance sheet.
+- If the parent company is on the brink of filing its financial statements with a security commission for issuing any instruments in the public market, then it would not be required for the parent company to present a consolidated balance sheet.

 - Lastly, if any parent of this parent company presents the consolidated statements according to the mandate of International Financial Reporting Standards (IFRS), then it would not be necessary for this parent to present any consolidated statements for public use.